vmchale/kempe/README.md

 # kempe

-Kempe is a stack-based language and compiler.
+Kempe is a stack-based language and compiler for x86_64 and Aarch64.

-I wrote this to learn how to write a compiler backend.

 Inspiration is primarily from [Mirth](https://github.com/mirth-lang/mirth).